Understanding Company Assets On The Balance Sheet

 For example, equipment wears out, vehicles get too old and expensive to maintain, buildings get old, and some assets (like computer systems) become redundant.
 Depreciation is how the cost of an asset is spread out over its useful life on the income statement as Depreciation Expense.

-Read more about Depreciation in our detailed article here.
+Read more about: Depreciation in our detailed article here.

 Let's say that Wasslak's van has a five-year useful life and costs SAR 20,000.
-The accountant could match SAR 4,000 of Depreciation Expense (SAR 20,000 divided by five years) with each year's income for five years.
+The accountant could match SAR 4,000 of the Depreciation Expense (SAR 20,000 divided by five years) with each year's income for five years.
+This is calculated through this equation: Annual depreciation expense = Original cost ÷ Useful life 20,000 ÷ 5 years = 4,000 riyals depreciation expense.
 This way, the van will be able to carry SAR 4,000 less value every year.
+The above means that the carrying amount of the delivery van will be SAR 16,000 on the balance sheet after year one, SAR 12,000 after year two, and so on.
+After five years, the expected end of the van's useful life, it will no longer carry any accounting value.

 Abdullah wants to make sure he understands what Samy is saying about the assets on the balance sheet, so he asks Samy if they show how much the company's assets are worth.
 He is amazed to hear Samy say that the value of the assets is not shown on the balance sheet.
 This is because long-term assets, like buildings, equipment, and furniture, are reported at their cost minus the Depreciation Expense amount that has already been transferred to the income statement.

-So, even if a building's market value has raised since it was bought, the amount on the balance sheet has been steadily decreasing because the accountant moved some of the cost of the building to the Depreciation Expense on the income statement to meet the matching principle.
+So, even if a building's market value has risen since it was bought, the amount on the balance sheet has been steadily decreasing because the accountant moved some of the cost of the building to the Depreciation Expense on the income statement to meet the matching principle.

 On the other hand, since short-term assets tend to "turn over" in short periods, their balance sheet values are probably close to their actual worth.